-Shenandoah is a little more reserved than Saber, preferring to sometimes watch things from a distance.
-She is however showing the resident vultures that she is not a tiger to be messed with.
-She enjoys finding a patch of sun and sunning herself on cool days.
+Shenandoah is a little more reserved than her enclosure mate Saber, often preferring to watch things from a distance.
+She is, however, showing the resident vultures that she is not a tiger to be messed with.
+Shenandoah enjoys finding a patch of sun and soaking up the rays on cool days.

 Born October 12, 2001

 Shenandoah came to Carolina Tiger Rescue with her enclosure mate Saber and 14 other animals from a facility out west.
 This facility was closed down when the owner fell ill.
 Carolina Tiger Rescue worked with several other sanctuaries from around the country to find homes for over 100 animals.